 When water damage hits your rental property, it’s tough to know what to do!
 The good news is, it is up to your landlord to handle the damage for you.
 Keep in mind, though, that it is also your landlord’s responsibility to take care of your pipes and plumbing maintenance in your rental property anyway.
 They are obligated to do so legally under two different ideas.
 First, the lease requires it.
 Second, there is an implied warranty of habitability.
 Today, we are going to share your landlord’s duties to care for your home in the event of water damage.

 Many people think of a lease as a contract that keeps the tenant in one place, but this isn’t necessarily the case.
 The lease keeps the landlord in check, as well.
 In the typical lease agreement, the tenant pays a set fee (the rent) to live in a specific and habitable condition.
 As soon as that space becomes uninhabitable—such as when water damage occurs—then there is a violation of the lease.
 This means that the tenant has every right to get their landlord to fix the situation.

 Implied Warranty of Habitability

 While this isn’t a written contract, the implied warranty of habitability means that any unit rented needs to be able to be lived in safely.
 While that annoying dripping noise might be frustrating, it isn’t in the way of your life.
-However, when a pipe bursts, the room floods, and mold begins to grow, then your health and well-being are at risk.
+However, when a pipe bursts and the room floods then your health and well-being are at risk.
 This space is no longer habitable due to health and safety issues.
 These problems need to be addressed.
 If they are not, some tenants can choose to pay rent into escrow until after everything is patched up.

 Broken Pipes and Plumbing Issues